Alexander-Poganatz/dark-souls-checklist/README.md

 The lists folder contains text files of the data for the app.

-I didn't contain some files like jquery, bootstrap, and angular.
+I didn't contain w3.css and angular in this repository.